On the way to automated freight transport - Insights on project AWARD by Digitrans project manager Hannes Watzinger

 Further Insights

-AWARD H2020 – Project Update: Green Light for Test Operation in Gunskirchen, Upper Austria
+AWARD H2020 – Start of test operation for automated freight transport in Gunskirchen, Upper Austria

-AWARD H2020 project update: Test operation under real conditions on partly public roads in Gunskirchen, Upper Austria has started.
-On the approximately 600m long road section between the two companies BRP-Rotax and the freight forwarder DB Schenker Austria, an automated electric truck with test approval will be tested in real-life operation from June 12, 2023.
+Start of the test phase in public transport in Gunskirchen.
+On the approximately 600m long route between the two companies BRP-Rotax and the freight forwarder DB Schenker Austria, an automated electric truck with test approval will be tested in real operation from June 12, 2023.

 Innovative refrigerated logistics: automated logistics in the food industry